 Throughout the spring months (April to May) temperatures in Bejiing rise quickly day to day.
 They also vary greatly (around 12C-14C) between day and night.
-Spring is a windy, dry season, frequented by heavy sandstorm.
-Cold winds are also frequent throughout spring months.
 In early spring, the temperature may drop abruptly.
 Beijing climate in Spring is generally dry.
 The cold windy days may be in the majority of Spring weather in Beijing.
-Even sandstorm hits the city frequently in spring and may delay trips
+Even sandstorm hits the city frequently in spring and may delay trips.

 The following attractions are best visited in the spring:

 The natural displays of Beijing Arboretum are at their best in spring months.
 Xiaotangshan Telai Base is located in Xiaotangshan Town, Changping District.
 The base attracts tourists with hundreds of vegetables and fruits which can be picked by the visitors personally throughout the year.
 Nangong Tourist Area in Fengtai District, known as the No.1 Terrestrial Heat Village of China.
 Beihai Park is the best preserved loyal garden of China with a history of nearly 1,000 years.
 The Cherry Blossom Festival of Yuyuantan Park should not be missed.
 The Park also houses 199,500 species of plants.
 Shijingshan Amusement Park at the south foot of West Mountain Scenic Area, is a good destination for families.

 Summer months in this city (June to August) are long and hot with plenty of rainfall.
 With the exception of the hilly areas, the monthly average temperature is above 24C (75.2F).
 The highest temperature on record is 43.5C (110.3F) which was in June, 1961.
 Summer is also a rainy season.
 About 70% of the city's rainfall happens in summer.
 Heavy rainstorms are common throughout the summer, and may occur on sunny afternoons without warning.
 Heavy rain may block traffic.
 Summer resorts are a great way to escape the summer heat.